28 März 2022

-by Benjamin Watkins, Senior ESG Strategy and Reporting Consultant & Business Unit Lead
+By Benjamin Watkins, Senior ESG Strategy and Reporting Consultant & Business Unit Lead

-The need to identify, track and mitigate sustainability risks, from asset through to portfolio level, has continuously increased due to greater investor pressure and regulatory changes.
+The need to identify, track and mitigate sustainability risks, from asset through the portfolio level, has continuously increased due to greater investor pressure and regulatory changes.
 There are multiple methods for monitoring these risks; one such method, which is third-party verified, is BREEAM IN-USE (BIU).
 BIU employs a holistic approach to evaluating asset level sustainability topics, which range from health and well-being through to resilience, across two parts: part one is based on asset performance and part two is based on asset management.
-So why and how should you utilise BIU to track and mitigate sustainability risks?
+So why and how should you utilize BIU to track and mitigate sustainability risks?

 There are four key features of BIU which support the tracking and mitigation of sustainability risks: